Tesla suspends production at U.S. vehicle factory due to coronavirus

 Tesla said on Thursday it would continue basic operations at the Fremont factory in compliance with the order to support vehicle and energy services and charging infrastructure.

-Tesla’s sole U.S. auto factory employs more than 10,000 workers, with annualised production of slightly more than 415,000 units by the end of December 2019.
+Tesla’s sole U.S. auto factory employs more than 10,000 workers, with annualized production of slightly more than 415,000 units by the end of December 2019.

 In an email to employees on Thursday, Tesla said operations at the Fremont plant will transition to “minimum basic operations” beginning on March 24.